 Best Pedal Bike for 4-6 Year Old

 The average age for learning to pedal a bike independently is around 4 – 6 years old.
 This is a broad age range, but as mentioned, all kids are different and will begin pedalling at different ages.
 Some kids are daredevils and hit the skatepark at age 3 (or younger!), while others still tip-toe along age 4 or 5.
 It’s best to let your child learn to ride in their own time with perhaps a little nudging to get them onto their pedal bike if needed.
-If your child is reluctant to begin pedalling, you may find this guide useful.
+If your child is reluctant to begin pedalling, you may find our guide on how to teach a child to ride a bike confidently and safely useful.

 There is no need to rush into pedalling.
 If your little one is happy on the balance bike, that’s great!
 They are still developing their balance and coordination and the more confident they are on the balance bike, the more seamless the transition to pedalling will be.